 You believe that passive dependence on authority will save you.

-I believe reliance on our own inner self healer will guide me to solution.
+I believe reliance on my own inner self healer will guide me to solution.

 You believe that because people are innately bad, health care providers need to be regulated by government power.